r-huijts/opentk-mcp/README.md

 **User Query:** "What are the most recent parliamentary documents about housing legislation?"

 **AI Assistant Process:**
-1. Uses `search_tk_filtered` with type "Document" and query "woningwet"
+1. Uses `search_by_category` with category "alles" and query "woningwet"
 2. Sorts results by date to focus on recent entries
 3. Uses `get_document_details` to retrieve metadata for the most relevant documents
 4. Provides clickable links with `get_document_links`